jenguin777/bamazon/README.md

 # NPM package installation required
 Just run "npm install" in a terminal window after cloning the project.
 The required packages will be fetched from the package.json file and installed on your machine.

+# Database creation
+You can use the DDL statements in bamazon.sql to create your own database and database objects.

 # License
 MIT license applies.